Bounds on inequality with incomplete data: Conclusion

 \section{Conclusion}

-We develop a unified framework for sharp partial identification and inference on inequality indices when outcomes are observed only coarsely, through grouped data or individual-level intervals, possibly combined with auxiliary linear restrictions.
-For many commonly used indices, a linear-fractional representation after sorting reduces bound computation to tractable linear (or closely related) programs, and our solution-form characterizations underpin a general asymptotic theory and $\sqrt{n}$-valid inference based on directional differentiability and the numerical delta-method bootstrap.
+We develop a framework for sharp partial identification and inference on inequality indices when outcomes are observed through grouped data or observation-specific intervals, possibly combined with auxiliary linear restrictions.
+For many commonly used indices, a linear-fractional representation after sorting reduces bound computation to tractable linear (or closely related) programs.
+Our solution-form characterizations also support the asymptotic analysis in Section~\ref{sec:asymptotics}: under the environment stated there, the value function is directionally differentiable and the estimated endpoints have a \(\sqrt n\) asymptotic distribution, with a generally valid \(m\)-out-of-\(n\) bootstrap implementation and ordinary bootstrap validity under full Hadamard differentiability when the standard bootstrap consistently estimates the first-stage distribution.

 The applications illustrate two practical messages.
-First, conventional point estimators based on midpoints or imputation can understate the true identification uncertainty when interval information is substantial.
-Second, incorporating credible auxiliary information (e.g.\ subgroup means or Lorenz-curve restrictions) can materially tighten identification, sometimes turning wide bounds into informative intervals.
-Several extensions are natural, including tailoring computational routines to additional non-linear indices and exploring alternative classes of auxiliary restrictions.
+First, the gap between conventional point estimates and the sharp bounds gives a clear indication of how much identifying content any given imputation assumption or procedure is contributing.
+When that gap is large, conclusions rest more heavily on the specific assumption used than on the data.
+Second, incorporating credible auxiliary information (e.g.\ subgroup means or Lorenz-curve restrictions) can shrink this gap directly, without recourse to distributional assumptions, sometimes turning wide bounds into informative intervals on their own.

+Extending these computational ideas to additional Schur-convex inequality indices is one promising direction for future work.
+More broadly, the linear constraint framework developed here is not specific to scalar inequality indices: the same feasibility characterization, finite-dimensional reduction, and inferential approach may be applicable to a wider class of distributional functionals (some of which could be linear combinations of inequality functionals) in settings where outcomes are only partially observed, and we view this as a fruitful avenue for future research.

 { }